MSingh11/Viewbot/README.md

 # Youtube viewbot
-# uses selenium,pyautogui and tkinter
+# uses selenium,pyautogui,ChromeDriver and tkinter
-# uses chromedriver
+Enter url of video and select number of views.
-enter url of video and select number of views.
+Can change watch time in code